-15.0215.01 All non-essential travel to trainings, seminars, and conferences is restricted.

-- 15.03-Travel to meetings in areas of the State with confirmed COVID 19 infections is restricted. - 15.0415.02 Trainings required to obtain or maintain licensing or credentialing may be allowed but only if the training cannot be postponed. - 15.0515.03 Travel required for a court proceeding or a bona fide law enforcement, medical examiner, or first responder matter is exempt from these restrictions. - 15.0615.04 All employees are strongly encouraged to reduce all personal and leisure travel. - 15.0715.05 The Public Health Manager/Local Health Officer may relax these restrictions on a case-by-case basis.
+- 15.01 All non-essential travel to trainings, seminars, and conferences is restricted. - 15.02 Trainings required to obtain or maintain licensing or credentialing may be allowed but only if the training cannot be postponed. - 15.03 Travel required for a court proceeding or a bona fide law enforcement, medical examiner, or first responder matter is exempt from these restrictions. - 15.04 All employees are strongly encouraged to reduce all personal and leisure travel. - 15.05 The Public Health Manager/Local Health Officer may relax these restrictions on a case-by-case basis.